apache/incubator-spot/spot-ml/INSTALL.md

 - Unzip
 - Move complete folder to incubator-spot/spot-ml/

-After that it should looks like incubator-spot/spot-ml/top-1m.csv
+After that it should look like incubator-spot/spot-ml/top-1m.csv

 ## Prerequisites, Installation and Configuration